Incantations (album): Artwork

 The album's cover was designed by photographer and artist Trevor Key, who had also designed the sleeves for Tubular Bells and Hergest Ridge.
 The front photograph was taken at Cala Pregonda beach on the Spanish island of Menorca.
 It is unclear whether Oldfield was actually on the beach at the time it was taken, though it is possible from looking at other photographs from the shoot.
 It is assumed that Key cut and pasted the image of Oldfield onto a slightly different background for artistic reasons.
 Early pressings of the LP included a poster showing a subtly different photograph from the one used on the cover.
 The 2011 reissue of the album was given new artwork, showing a new photograph of the same rock formation depicted in the background of the original, but no image of Oldfield.

 Release and reception

 Incantations was released in the UK on 1 December 1978.
 It received a strong initial commercial response, reaching platinum certification by the British Phonographic Industry two weeks prior after receiving over 300,000 preorders.
 It peaked at No. 14 on the UK Albums Chart.
 The album was promoted with the release of "Guilty", a non-album track that was released in April 1979 with the four-minute "Excerpt from Incantations" on the B-side.
 The single reached No. 22 on the UK Singles Chart.

+The Boston Globe noted that "the string arrangements are the most tasteful Oldfield has ever written...
+Unfortunately, he still has a tendency to dwell on simple ideas".